Seattle Cancer Care Alliance (SCCA) holds accreditations and licenses from the following agencies.

 The Joint Commission (TJC)

 In 1951, the American College of Physicians, the American Hospital Association, the American Medical Association and the Canadian Medical Association joined with the American College of Surgeons to create the Joint Commission on Accreditation of Hospitals (JCAH) as an independent, nonprofit organization whose primary purpose was to provide voluntary accreditation.
 In January 1953, JCAH began offering accreditation to hospitals.
 Accreditation processes were subsequently developed for other healthcare organizations and programs, and the name was changed in 1987 to the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
-Read more about JCAHO.
+In 2007, the organization shortened its name to The Joint Commission (TJC).
+Read more about TJC.